kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 😡 Why is it failing?
 We clearly use `C` in our code.

 If you look closer at the error, you will see that the `C` type is not used in the `struct`.
-To fix it, we need to add `std::marker::PhantomData`, it tells the compiler that your type acts as it stores a value of type `C`, even though it doesn’t really.
+To fix it, we need to add `std::marker::PhantomData`.
+It tells the compiler that your type acts as it stores a value of type `C`, even though it doesn’t really.
 The `struct` should look like this:

 ```rust
 pub struct NodeService<C: Client> {